Xcceleran-do/Mindplex-Hyperon/CONVENTION.md

 - Comments should be sufficient to describe the function's purpose and how it works at a high level.
 - Include examples in the comments if necessary.
 - It is recommended to comment every function, no matter how small it seems.
-# Naming and Code Conventions for Mindplex Hyperon
+# Naming and Code Conventions for Mindplex Hyperon on .metta files

 ## File Naming
 - All files and folders should use camelCase (e.g., `userProfile.metta`, `recommendationEngine.metta`, `userProfile/`).